-The EuChemS Division of Organometallic Chemistry awards a European Prize for Organometallic Chemistry every other year, to coincide with the EuCOMC where the Prize winner is invited to give a Plenary Lecture.
+The EuChemS Division of Organometallic Chemistry awards a European Prize every other year, to coincide with the EuCOMC where the Prize winner is invited to give a Plenary Lecture.
+Initially named European Prize for Organometallic Chemistry, it has been renamed EuCheMS Division of Organometallic Chemistry Fischer-Wilkinson Prize in 2022.
 The Prize is awarded for a single piece of outstanding work or for a body of outstanding work primarily done in member countries of the European Union, including Norway, Switzerland, Turkey and Israel.
 Nominations for work that has shaped, or will shape, the future of the subject are particularly welcome.

 European Prize for Organometallic Chemistry 2021